Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Rational manifolds

 If there is a component $D_i$ of $D$ with $[D_i]^2=-1$ that satisfies $[D_i]\cdot([D]-[D_i])=2$, we can see that

-This implies $D_i$ is a toric exceptional sphere which doesn't intersect $C_{E_{\text{min}}}$.
+This implies $D_i$ is a toric exceptional sphere which does not intersect $C_{E_{\text{min}}}$.
 As above, if we perform toric blowdown on $D_i$, $C_{E_{min}}$ will persist and we then obtain another pair which is quasi-minimal when $b_2\geq 3$.

 Now we just repeat the above process until we reach either a partially minimal pair or a pair with $b_2\leq 2$. \end{proof}